Risk Score

 You can wait for the Projects to be automatically re-tested (daily for Snyk Open Source and weekly for Snyk Container), or you can manually re-test the Project.

-Note that in the API, the relevant fields are still named with priority.
+In the API, the relevant fields are still named with priority.

 When Risk Score is enabled, the scores and factors populated in these fields are based on the Risk Score model as part of the early access stage.